Opening MS Paint

 Class 2

-Students will learn the basics of MS Paint and how to open paint program on their computers.
+Students will learn the basics of MS Paint and how to open the MS Paint program on their computers.

 i.
 Students should know about the keyboard and mouse.

 ii.
-Students should control the mouse well and have developed good motor skills.
+Students should have developed good motor skills to control the mouse well.

-The paint program has to be installed on the computer.
+The MS Paint program has to be installed on the computer.

 Operational Definition